 Bingsu is one of the best desserts in the world purely on its looks, let alone its taste.

-Wildly popular throughout South Korea, bingsu can take on many forms.
-At its core, its made from flavored ice shavings.
+Wildly popular throughout South Korea, bingsu is a decadent dessert that can take on many forms.
+At its core, it’s made from flavored ice shavings.

 The ice shavings create a mound or hill-like shape of dessert.
 Depending on the flavor of the ice, you can get a range of colorful and vibrant bingsu dishes.